iterative/dvc.org/content/docs/command-reference/exp/branch.md

 the workspace so they can be continued, [stored and shared] in a normal Git + DVC workflow.

-To switch into the new branch, use `git checkout branch` and `dvc checkout`.
+To switch to the new branch, use `git checkout branch` and `dvc checkout`.
 Or use `git merge branch` and `dvc repro` to combine it with your current project version.